guettli/programming-guidelines/README.md

 I don't think so.
 I guess your software uses the [IPO pattern](https://en.wikipedia.org/wiki/IPO_model): Input, Processing, Output.
 The question is: How to feed the input for testing to my code?
-Mocking, virtualization and automation are your friends.
+Mocking, virtualization, and automation are your friends.

-The "untestable" code needs to be cared of.
+The "untestable" code needs to be cared for.
 Code is always testable, there is no untestable code.
 Maybe your knowledge of testing is limited up to now.
 Finding untestable code and making it testable is the beginning of an interesting adventure.

 ### Flaky Tests

 Tests are never flaky.
-If the same code ran fine on yesterday, and it the same code fails today, then the test itself is stable.
+If the same code ran fine yesterday, and it the same code fails today, then the test itself is stable.

-The environment if flaky.
-Some small in bit in the environment is different today.
+The environment is flaky.
+Some small bit in the environment is different today.

 Maybe the servers are under more load today, which results in slower responses, which results in timeouts.

-Maybe it fails because there is a new test which executes before the flaky test and which modifies the database.
+Maybe it fails because there is a new test that executes before the flaky test and which modifies the database.

-Maybe a shared ressource contains different data today.
+Maybe a shared resource contains different data today.

 ...

-The bigger your environment, the more more likely you have flaky tests.
+The bigger your environment, the more likely you have flaky tests.

 This is the way to avoid flaky tests:

 * Keep your test simple.
-Try to write stateless methods which receive only few input.
+Try to write stateless methods that receive only a few input.
 * keep the environment simple.
 If you can avoid Selenium, then avoid it.
 This will save you time.
-* Avoid shared ressources.
-Tests should have their on database, their own cache, ...
+* Avoid shared resources.
+Tests should have their own database, their own cache, ...
 * ...

 ### Hermetic Testing